Updated: May 3

 A tooth with a very large cavity can sometimes have the gums growing into the cavity.
 When this happens, the gums get very inflamed and swell up thus causing you pain.

-Treatment for this would be to remove the tooth decay but you may also need the gums to be cut as well.
+Treatment for this would be to remove the tooth decay via a dental filling but you may also need the gums to be cut as well.
 The excess overgrown gums will need to be trimmed down.
 Afterwards, you should take some pain medication and rinse with salt water to help it heal faster.

 A fractured tooth could be in the same situation as having a large cavity.
 The gums can grow into the fractured tooth and swell up.